xenocrat/sfnt2woff/README.md

 ## What is this?

-sfnt2woff is a PHP class for converting OTF/TTF files to WOFF 1.0 and 2.0.
+sfnt2woff is a PHP class for converting OTF, TTF, and TTC files to WOFF 1.0 and 2.0.

 ## Requirements